Young plant close-up

 Lack of Flexibility

-When using water-soluble fertilizers, a grower is able to adjust the fertilizer application rate and formulation with each watering to meet the exact needs of the crop and environmental conditions.
+When using water-soluble fertilizers, a grower can adjust the fertilizer application rate and formulation with each watering to meet the exact needs of the crop and environmental conditions.
 With CRFs, however, once the fertilizer has been incorporated, it cannot be changed.
 In the early spring and late fall, when temperatures are unseasonably warm or cool, the fertilizer may be released too quickly and cause root burn, or dissolve too slowly, causing nutrient deficiencies.

 Locked-in Rate